Tour starts on every single SATURDAY between March 24 and October 20.

 Day 9.
 Seville - Ronda - Costa del Sol (190 km ~ 118 miles)

-Later we'll continue to Costa del Sol.
+Later, we'll continue to the Costa del Sol.

 Day 10.
-Costa del Sol - Tangier (Ferry) (230 kms ~ 142 miles)
+Costa del Sol - Tangier (Ferry) (230 km ~ 142 miles)

-Arrival at the hotel, dinner and accommodation.
+Arrival at the hotel, dinner, and accommodation.

 Day 11.
 Tangier - Volubilis - Meknes - Fez (547 km ~ 340 miles)

 Continuation to Meknes.
-One of Morocco's old imperial cities, Meknes became the capital city in the 17th century.
+One of Morocco's old imperial cities, Meknes, became the capital city in the 17th century.
 Located in the Middle Atlas region, it sees fewer tourists than nearby Fez and is a pleasant place to take a journey back in time.
 We will have a stop there to admire the beautiful monumental gates of Bab Al Mansour.

 Continuation to Fez.
-Arrival, dinner and accommodation.
+Arrival, dinner, and accommodation.

 Day 12.
 Fez

 Lunch in the typical Moroccan restaurant.
-Later - enjoy the beauty of Fez in your free time.
+Later, enjoy the beauty of Fez in your free time.
 Second night in the city.

 Day 13.
 Fez - Casablanca - Marrakesh (547 km ~ 340 miles)

-Later we'll continue to Marrakesh.
-Arrival, check in, dinner and first overnight in the city.
+Later, we'll continue to Marrakesh.
+Arrival, check-in, dinner, and first overnight in the city.

-Day 14.
-Marrakesh
+Day 14: Marrakesh

 Breakfast and a proper tour around Marrakesh.
-Imperial city of Marrakesh is one of the country’s most captivating destinations.
+The imperial city of Marrakesh is one of the country’s most captivating destinations.
 Nicknamed the ''Red City'' because of the high, reddish-brown walls that enclose the old medina, Marrakesh offers an exciting blend of history, culture, tradition, everyday life, and a unique energy that needs to be experienced to be understood.

 Night in Marrakesh.